 This total housing payment, including the FHA PMI Monthly charge, is what is used for your debt to income ratios in qualifying for a FHA Loan.

 How Long Do You Pay FHA PMI?

-With the new FHA PMI Rates 2013 there were several other “Tweaks” to the FHA PMI Fund.
+The FHA PMI Rates 2014 made several other “Tweaks” to the FHA PMI Fund.
 Again, these changes (and there have been like 8 in the last 4 years) are due to the fact that the FHA Insurance fund has been tapped out so heavily due to foreclosures.

 Because of that – FHA is no longer allowing FHA PMI to be cancelled if you make less than an 10% down payment.
 With loans made after June 1, 2013, for borrowers making less than a 10% down payment – the FHA PMI will be paid for as long as you have your mortgage – no matter how much equity you build with the home.
 In order to cancel it – you would need to refinance to another type of loan, or pay the mortgage off.
 For those who make at least an 10% down payment, the FHA PMI must be in place for at least 11 years.